invibeme/slate/source/includes/chekin_online.md

  - If you use electronic locks of one of our supported brands, you can use Chekin Key App to give the guest direct access to the room using Bluetooth, after verifying his identity.

-Support for RFID locks comming soon.
+Support for RFID locks and Remote locks (web opening) coming soon.

 ### HTTP Request